altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Martha saw themselves reflected in creature's eyes~ ~It was so close~
-*Both of them rolled back onto the bottom of the gear, almost out of it's reach* *It grabbed Kent's face - with the cut hand*
-*Acid poured onto him and he let out a silent scream* *He kicked at the alien and braced his back against the gear* *It's gravity shifted sideways, and the creature narrowly missed Martha*
+*Both of them rolled back onto the bottom of the gear, almost out of it's reach* *It grabbed the Navigator's face - with the cut hand* *Acid poured onto him and he let out a silent scream* *He kicked at the alien and braced his back against the gear* *It's gravity shifted sideways, and the creature narrowly missed Martha*